I’m just back from a

 has infiltrated the very pores of virtually

-with the result that everyone has to be at least a lay
+every business, with the result that everyone has to be at least a lay

 technologist.
 And since, as we all